Omniglot News (01/12/24)

 New numbers pages:

-Here’s a clue: this language is spoken in Peru and Ecuador.
+Here’s a clue: this language is spoken in western Kenya.

-The mystery language in last week’s language quiz was Soninke (Sooninkanxanne), a Mande language spoken mainly in Mali, and other parts of West Africa.
+The mystery language in last week’s language quiz was Shawiya (Tacawit / ⵜⴰⵛⴰⵡⵉⵜ), a Northern Berber language spoken in Algeria and Tunisia, specifically the variety of Shawiya spoken in western Tunisia.

-On the Celtiadur blog there’s a new post about words for Thin and Slender and related things, and I made improvements to the posts about words for Mountains and Roads.
+On the Celtiadur blog there’s a new post entitled Disease about words for sickness, disease, grief and related things in Celtic languages, and I made improvements to the post about words for Death.

-I also made improvements to the Soninke language page.
+I also made improvements to the Wolaytta language page.

 For more Omniglot News, see: